 Today I would like to show you a simple pattern for women’s sweatpants BASIC which is suitable even for absolute beginners.
 This pattern is very simple (no pockets, yokes, etc.).
 This fact makes sweatpants very comfortable and great for leisure, exercise, and sleeping.
 You can get children’s version of this pattern (sizes 80 – 164) here: Pattern for children’s sweatpants BASIC and men’s version (sizes 44 – 66) here: Pattern for men’s sweatpants BASIC.
 Sewing instructions with photos (and video tutorial) for sweatpants BASIC can be found below.

 You can sew with an overlock or a regular sewing machine.
 For more information on setting up a regular sewing machine for sewing elastic fabrics, see this article:

-We suggest using knit with the addition of elastane, thinner uncombed tracksuit fabric (also with the addition of elastane), sports knit, premium functional knit, etc. You will also need elastic waistband with width of about 2,5 cm.
+We suggest using knit with the addition of elastane, thinner uncombed tracksuit fabric (also with the addition of elastane), sports knit, premium functional knit, etc. You will also need an elastic waistband with a width of about 2,5 cm.